gazebosim/docs/roadmap.md

 1. [How to contribute](/docs/all/contributing) guide.
 1. [Feature comparision](/docs/citadel/comparison) list.
-This page lists the feature gaps between Gazebo-classic and Ignition Gazebo.
+This page lists the feature gaps between Gazebo classic and Ignition Gazebo.
 1. Take a look at the various [libraries](/libs), and the issue tracker associated with each.